apache/druid/docs/querying/filters.md

 | `query`| A JSON object for the type of search.
 See [search query spec](#search-query-spec) for more information. | Yes |
 | `extractionFn` | [Extraction function](./dimensionspecs.md#extraction-functions) to apply to `dimension` prior to value matching.
 See [Filtering with Extraction Functions](#filtering-with-extraction-functions) for details. | No |

-The search filter supports the use of extraction functions, see [Filtering with Extraction Functions](#filtering-with-extraction-functions) for details.

 ### Search query spec

 #### Contains